|Washington Coast Cleanup||April 17, 2021|

 More Volunteer Options and Information

 For more information about helping with volunteer check-in, recycling, and food service, please contact firstname.lastname@example.org

+Please check in with the Washington State Parks representative at the Bolstad Approach before beginning any cleanup activities.
 On-site registration, orientation, and instructions will be provided upon arrival.
-Please sign in before beginning any cleanup activities.
-All volunteers must register and sign a State Parks volunteer time sheet.
-Check-in will be at the beach approach from 8:00 a.m. until 11 a.m.
+All volunteers must register and sign a State Parks volunteer event waiver form.
+Check-in will be at the beach approach, from 8:00 a.m. until 11:00 a.m.

 We have a recycling program at some locations.
 If you are interested in helping us reduce the amount of debris that goes to the landfill ask your registration station coordinator how you can help.
 We applaud efforts to recycle, reduce and reuse at beach cleanups – a vital part of the solution to marine debris.
 Recycling of materials from beach cleanups is great, but it’s just as important to ensure that the appropriate materials are going into recycling materials stream.
 If the wrong type or condition of material is put into a recycle bin, it may end up “contaminating” a load of recycling and causing a recycling facility to have to discard the entire thing!
 Don’t be a wishful recycler – know what is accepted locally and try to send only materials that are “Empty, Clean and Dry” (as much as possible).
 When in doubt, throw it out.

 If we are not collecting recycling at your location, you are welcome to take recyclables back home with you.
 If you take any debris back with you, be sure to bag it up tightly (stinky), keep it away from curious kids and dogs (messy), and don’t take any glass or sharp metal (safety hazard – ouch!).

 Camping is available at Cape Disappointment State Park.